Where to stay in London: best areas and neighborhoods

 Considering that the London Underground is essential, staying here provides walking access to many attractions such as Westminster, Buckingham Palace, or the British Museum.

-Average prices in the neighborhood range from about €95.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £140,00 - compare the best accommodation on booking.

 Westminster e St. James's, best for families and couples

-grande ben torre londra inghilterra Westminster and St. James's are two central neighborhoods in London, separated by St. James's Park and The Mall, the long avenue that leads directly to Buckingham Palace.
+Westminster and St. James's are two central neighborhoods in London, separated by St. James's Park and The Mall, the long avenue that leads directly to Buckingham Palace.
 Westminster is the governmental hub, housing iconic landmarks such as Big Ben, the Palace of Westminster, Westminster Abbey, and institutions like Tate Britain.

 Westminster and St. James's are bustling during the day due to the presence of offices and shops but quieter in the evening.
 That's why they are recommended for families and couples seeking tranquility.
 Of course, being one of the most expensive areas in London, it offers a prime location.